 Life Together is where fun, deepening of relationships and formation takes place for our students in middle school and high school.
-Life together will meet on Sunday afternoons at 4 pm in the fall of 2016throughout the school year.
+Life Together will meet on Sunday afternoons at 4 pm throughout the school year.
 Life together begins with games, check-in and small group formation.
-Small groups are divide by age: 6-8th grade, 9-10thgrade confirmation prep small group and 11-12th grade young adults group.
+Small groups are divide by age: 6-8th grade, 9-10th grade confirmation prep small group and 11-12th grade young adults group.
 It is our hope that Life Together is a fun, safe space where students are accepted for the amazing people God created them to be and a place where they can deepen their relationship with Jesus and one another.

 For more information for how to get involved please contact Andy Romano.

-A one-year program designed as part of our regular Sunday Life together youth offerings,is a place to discover if you are ready to make an Adult committment to the promises that were made at Baptism or just learn more about the Way of Jesus in the Episcopal tradition.
+A one-year program designed as part of our regular Sunday Life Together youth offerings, is a place to discover if you are ready to make an Adult commitment to the promises that were made at Baptism or just learn more about the Way of Jesus in the Episcopal tradition.
 Classes are not currently on going.
 Contact the church office if you'd like more information.

 On Sundays at 9:00 AM an adult study group facilitated by parishioner Sandy Miller, explores scripture, literature and small group studies on a variety of topics that address the intersection of culture, the church and our sacred texts.
 Lively discussion and diverse perspectives are part of this gathering.
 This group meets in the library.
 For more information contact Sandy Miller.